Little Carpathians: History

 During the Second World War, the Little Carpathians were the birthplace of the partisan group Janko Kráľ.
-Insurgency in the mountains lasted until the occupation by the Soviet Red Army in 1945.
+Insurgency in the mountains lasted until their occupation by the Soviet Red Army in 1945.

 Tourism

 The Little Carpathians are a popular tourist destination in Western Slovakia.
-The mountains are used for hiking, cycling, tramping, backpacking, automobile and motorcycle tourism, skiing, cross-country skiing, and other winter sports.
+The mountains are used for hiking, cycling, tramping, backpacking, automobile and motorcycle tourism, alpine skiing, cross-country skiing, and other winter sports.
 The mountain range contains a dense network of trails, and the recreational infrastructure is relatively well developed, especially in the south.
 The Little Carpathians are a popular destination for the inhabitants of Bratislava and other larger cities in the region.

 Since the Middle Ages, the area has been known for its wines and wine-making traditions.
-Well known centers of local wine-making include Svätý Jur, Modra and Pezinok.
-The main tourist centers include the Slovak capital Bratislava, Pezinská Baba (halfway between Pezinok and Pernek) and Zochova chata (near Modra).
+Well known centers of local wine-making include Svätý Jur, Modra, and Pezinok.
+The main tourist centers include the Slovak capital Bratislava, Pezinská Baba (halfway between Pezinok and Pernek), and Zochova chata (near Modra).